iocafe/iocafe-doc/source/dev-tools/windows/200202-windows-build-notes.rst

   a sound, so Microsoft solved the problem by nailing whole door shut.
 Workaround to debug two executables is to use 64 bit build for other and 32 bit build for the other.
 * Debugging doesn’t always work if network connection is not up to Microsoft “specs” (what ever those are).
-  In practice this means that all works when at home, but when traveling I often need to turn off Wifi networking.
+  In practice this means that all works when at home, but when traveling I often need to turn off WiFi networking.
 Otherwise debugging doesn’t start, but Visual studio just locks up.